neanes/byzantine-chant-ocr/CONTRIBUTING.md

 ## Q & A

-### Why MobileNet v2?
+### Why MobileNetV2?

-MobileNet v2 was chosen as a compromise between accuracy and efficiency.
+MobileNetV2 was chosen as a compromise between accuracy and efficiency.
 Most users will probably not have a fast, GPU-enabled machine to run the OCR engine.
 MobileNet is designed to work on less powerful machines.

 However, there is no barrier to using a different model.
 If anyone wants to experiment with more powerful models, such as ResNet, pull requests are welcome.